fatGNU/input-fields/README.md

 - `PasswordField` - works just like TextField except its type is password
 - `EmailField` - used to gather email addresses
 - `PhoneNumberField` - used to gather phone numbers
 - `SelectField` - used to get data from a select tool. `options` is unique to this type of input field.
-It requires an array of JSONs.
 - `FileSelectField` - used to select files.
 - `FileSelectFieldIcon` - used to select files but is decorated with a '+' icon.
 - `RadioField` - a normal radio field.